Platforms are hot these days and all over people’s mouths.

 First, we start with the Linear or Pipeline model.
 The majority of gyms which use independent fitness trainers usually operate with this model, which is based on subcontracting.

 Now let’s have a look at the Transitional or Concierge model.
-This is a hybrid model where gyms are beginning to enter the platform economy.
+This is a hybrid model where gyms are beginning to experiment with the platform economy (risk free).

 Here the gym gets out of the way: trainers and gym users are in direct contact, choosing prices, negotiating engagements and setting conditions.
 This model is no longer based on fixed costs set by the gym, but on variable costs set by trainers.

 Examples of this model?
-Freecycle, a recycling platform and Jamifind, a platform that helps you to find members for your band, exchange instruments and make music.
-Both in the C2C space.
+Timma, a platform to help consumers compare and choose among hairdressers salons and Jamifind, a platform that helps you to find members for your band, exchange instruments and make music.
+Both in the B2C and C2C space.

-This is the 2-Sides (or 2-Sided) Platform Model, a fully developed platform model where the gym becomes the enabler, allowing the parties to interact and transact, authorizing bids from trainers and screening both trainers and gym users.
+This is the 2-Sided Platform Model, a fully developed platform model where the gym becomes the enabler, allowing gym users to set project costs, and trainers to bid for projects.

 Notable examples of this model include: Uber, Airbnb, Upwork (B2C, C2C and B2B).

 Now, this is a variation of the model before.
-It’s called the Multi-Sides (or Multi-Sided) Platform Model.
+It’s called the Multi-Sided Platform Model.

-In this model the gym becomes the orchestrator because it deals with multiple sides at once.
-This model is the same as the previous one except that more parties in the ecosystem are participating in the value exchange.
-In this case these parties are gym equipment suppliers.
-They lend their equipment to trainers and receive the gym’s payment from the commission the gym has raised from gym users.
+In this model the gym becomes what I call the orchestrator because it deals with multiple distinct entities at once.
+This model is the same as the previous ones with the only difference that more entities in the ecosystem are participating in the transactions.
+In our example here, these parties are gym equipment suppliers.
+They lend their equipment to trainers for free and receive the payment from the gym minus the commission it has raised.

 Best example of this model are Deliveroo or Foodora.
 They charge the ones who order food and then release the money to both the riders and the restaurants, taking a commission from the transaction.
 Other examples include: Apple IOS and Amazon (both B2B and B2C).